MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Render to Disk button](media/houdini-57-render-to-disk.PNG "Render to Disk button")

-## Create a template
+## Create a template to reuse your settings for other point clouds

-An advantage to using Houdini is all of the steps that are used to prepare the 3D model exist in the application, including the export to a .GLB file.
-You can re-use this node tree to create more 3D models from point clouds.
-You'll need to select **Bake** and adjust a few values to tweak everything to your liking, but the majority of the processing is automated, which makes it much faster to convert additional point clouds.
+To save time and effort, you can create a template to re-use the settings you create for a point cloud on other point clouds.
+You'll still need to select the **Bake** command and will probably need to adjust a few values, but you can automate the majority of the processing.

 ### To create a template